 If you're a newcomer to treasure hunting, there are a few basic qualities to look for in a metal detector, and the Fisher F4 has every one of them.
 It's powerful enough to find targets, even when they're almost a foot beneath the surface.
 It can sort treasure from trash, so you won't be spending your day digging up old bottle caps.
 And while it's easy to use, it's not so basic that it won't grow with you as you learn the ins and outs of the hobby.

-It might be a little pricier than other beginner detectors, but the Fisher F4 should be at the top of your list.
-It's powerful, capable and feature-rich, with everything you'll need to help you grow from a fresh-faced detectorist to a veteran hunter.
-That's why it earns our TopTenREVIEWS Gold Award as the best metal detector for a beginning hobbyist.
+Despite being a tad pricier than other beginner detectors, the Fisher F4 stands atop our list.
+Powerful, capable and feature-rich, it has everything you'll need to help you grow from a fresh-faced detectorist to a veteran hunter, which is why it earns our Top Ten Reviews Gold Award.

 In terms of sheer power, the Fisher F4 is the best beginner metal detector on the market.